joomengine/jcb-documentation/082-New-Placeholders-Feature.md

 *(Timestamp: [00:16:48](https://www.youtube.com/watch?v=USVLYu4ZLCc&t=00h16m48s))*

-The **New Placeholder Feature** represents a major step forward in JCB’s evolution.
+The **New Placeholder Feature** represents a major step forward in JCB's evolution.
 It empowers developers to:

 * Write cleaner, more maintainable code,